resolve/solidus_mailchimp_sync/README.md

 * Solidus `Product`, `Variant` (and images) to Mailchimp `Product` and `Variant`.
 * Solidus `Order` (and their `LineItem`s), to Mailchimp `Cart` and `Order` (and their `Line`s).

-Not all possible attributes that can be sync'd may yet be synced, work in progress.
+Not all possible attributes that can be sync'd may yet be synced.
+It does not yet sync Order payment/cancel/return/shipment state.
+It does not yet sync Customer `orders_count`/`total_spent`.
+Some Mailchimp E-Commerce features may require these, others are still usable.

 Right now this plugin will connect everything in Solidus to a single Mailchimp `Store`, it does not support multiple Mailchimp Stores.